hcl1687/react-band/document/en/tutorial.md

 }
 ```

-react-band will collect the config.js file under each module and maintain a list of modules for the
+react-band will collect the config.ts file under each module and maintain a list of modules for the
 current project.
 Each module uses the getModule function to load other modules asynchronously.
 In this way, the path dependence between modules is cancelled, and because it is asynchronously loaded on demand, the page loading speed is also improved.

 ## How to achieve progressive component development?